Will Still rose to prominence during his time at Stade Reims when he took the team on a 19-game unbeaten run in all competitions.

 Switching to real-life management

-Will Still started his career as an assistant manager for the U14 team at Preston North End as he continued his studies at Myerscough College and later became a video analyst for the Belgian team Sint-Truiden.
+Will Still began his career as an assistant manager for the U14 team at Preston North End, while continuing his studies at Myerscough College.
+He later became a video analyst for the Belgian team Sint-Truiden.

 Manager Yannick Ferrera recognized Still’s exceptional match analysis skills and brought him on board as a video analyst for Standard Liège.
 Together, they won the Belgian Cup.

 In 2017, Will Still rose to the rank of assistant manager and video analyst at Lierse.
-He saw this as an opportunity to prove his capabilities as a full-time manager, and through his dedication and hard work, he eventually became the full-time manager.
+He saw this as an opportunity to prove his capabilities as a full-time manager, and through his dedication and hard work, he eventually secured the position.

 Early struggles with the Royal Belgian FA